China Artists Association: History

 The China National Art Workers' Association was established on 21 July 1949 in Beijing's Zhongshan Park.
 The association's inaugural meeting elected Xu Beihong as its first chairman, with Jiang Feng and Ye Qianyu as vice chairmen.
 After Xu's death in 1953, a special meeting was held on 4 October, which elected Qi Baishi as the new chairman, and Wu Zuoren and Cai Ruohong 蔡若虹 as vice chairmen, in addition to Jiang and Ye.
 Hua Junwu 华君武 was elected general secretary.
-The representatives also passed resolution to change the organization's name to China Artists' Association.
+The representatives also passed a resolution to change the organization's name to China Artists' Association.

 The second general meeting was held 30 July 1960 in Beijing.
 The meeting elected He Xiangning as chairwoman (Qi Baishi had died in 1957), with Cai Ruohong, Liu Kaiqu 刘开渠, Ye Qianyu, Wu Zuoren, Pan Tianshou and Fu Baoshi as vice chairmen.
 Hua Junwu was re-elected general secretary.

 After the interruption of the Cultural Revolution and the death of He Xiangning in 1972, the third general meeting was held on 3 November 1979 in Beijing.
 Jiang Feng was elected chairman, with Wang Chaowen 王朝闻, Ye Qianyu, Hua Junwu, Liu Kaiqu, Guan Shanyue 关山月, Li Shaoyan 李少言, Li Keran, Wu Zuoren, Huang Xinbo 黄新波 and Cai Ruohong as vice chairmen.
 After Jiang Feng's death in 1983, the association's standing committee elected Wu Zuoren as chairman in March.

 On 6 May 1985, the fourth general meeting was held in Jinan.
 Wu Zuoren was elected chairman, and Wang Chaowen, Ye Qianyu, Gu Yuan 古元, Guan Shanyue, Liu Kaiqu, Hua Junwu, Li Shaoyan, Li Keran, Zhou Sicong 周思聪, Qin Zheng 秦征, Huang Yongyu 黄永玉 and Cai Ruohong as vice chairmen.
 In October 1990, Wang Qi (王琦) was added as executive vice-chair.